Gerrit Th. Rietveld, Aluminium Chair

 Gerrit Th.
 Rietveld (1888-1964)

-Folded and bent out of a sheet of aluminium, assembled using blind-rivets and welding.
+Side/table chair, folded and bent out of a sheet of aluminum, assembled using blind-rivets and welding.
+77 x 79 x 61 cm.

-Provenance: Howard en Sue Van Wagner, Malibu, California USA.
+before 1973: Howard en Sue Van Wagner, Malibu, California USA;

 Exhibited: Rome Italy, museum MAXXI,Rietveld’s Universe 2011.